Marfjeh/Modpack-Updater/README.md

 # SweetNyanCraft Modpack updater

-This is used to update the current modpack for multimc modpacks.
+This is used to update the current modpack for MultiMC modpacks.

-Because MultiMC doesnt have a feature to update modpacks sadly so out of fustration i wrote this.
+Because, MultiMC doesn't have a feature to update modpacks sadly so out of frustration I wrote this.

-Written in nOdE.jS. compiled into binrary files using `pkg` so the user doesnt need to have the nOdE.jS runtime installed even.
+Written in Go. which is much better than the node.js version of this.
+You can still get the source code in the branch: `legacy/nodejs```

 ## Features

-* Basic SHA-1 Verifying, making sure that the zip file downloaded is correct and not currupted.
+* Basic SHA-1 Verifying, making sure that the zip file downloaded is correct and not corrupted.
 * Downloads the Zip file
 * extracts the zip file in current directory
-* basic version checking, it only downloads if the version is diffrent
+* basic version checking, it only downloads if the version is different
 * JSON file for the modpack, for name version etc.

 ## planned features
 * Prevent from deleting user-added mods.
 * Switch from SHA-1 to something else?
-* abillity to launch the game? and interface? (maybe launcher replacement?)
+* ability to launch the game and interface? (maybe launcher replacement?) with microsoft login support

 ## Compiling binrarys

-Compiling is really simple, only you need to do is installing `pkg` by doing: `npm install -g pkg`

-after that install the depenencys by doing `npm install`

-if you done that, compile it! `npm run build-all`

-this creates the `bin` foler and the linux and windows builds will be placed there.

-please note, this does not create builds for MacOS. it is possible to do so, but i cant test it if it works.
+Compiling this is really simple, as everything is in main.go, you should have go installed on your system.

+build it with `go build main.go`

+please note this will only compile it for your system. to compile it for different platforms refer to the golang doc.

 ## using this for your own pack